On Identifying Critical Network Edges via Analyzing Changes in Shapes (Curvatures): Quantifying Edge Criticality via Ollivier-Ricci Network Curvature

-In this article, we provide a formal framework for studying algorithmic and computational complexity issues for detecting critical edges in an undirected graph using Ollivier-Ricci curvatures and provide several (polynomial-time) algorithms and $\NP$-hardness/inapproximability results for problems in this framework in Sections~\ref{sec-rt-ins-del}--\ref{wt-ut-ins-ntp}.
-In particular, we mention the following points. \begin{enumerate}[label=$\triangleright$,leftmargin=*] \item Our algorithmic results in Theorem~\ref{thm-alg-ins} bring out some interesting connections between the edge insertion model and versions of the so-called ``red-blue perfect matching problem''.
-Randomized algorithms for the red-blue perfect matching problem (as an extension of the perfect matching problem) was first studied via Tutte matrix by Mulmuley, Vazirani and Vazirani in $1987$~\cite{MVV87} and later extended to other similar problems such as exact perfect matching in publications such as~\cite{elma23,GKMT17}. \item Our computational hardness result for the restricted edge-deletion model shows some interesting connection with the so-called ``perfect matching blocker'' problem for bipartite graphs.
-The problem and its analogous version for transversals were first studied for maximum matching problem for general graphs in~\cite{ZENKLUSEN20094306,Kmk07} and subsequently for perfect matchings in bipartite graphs~\cite{LACROIX201225} with motivations from quite different application domains~\cite{Foltin02,10.1016/j.cie.2010.12.002}. \end{enumerate} We also note in passing that obviously our $\NP$-completeness result for Problem Problem~\uw-\rt-\del-\ptn\ also imply $\NP$-completeness of Problem~\wt-\rt-\del-\ptn.
+In this article, we provide a formal framework for studying algorithmic and computational complexity issues for detecting critical edges in an undirected graph using Ollivier-Ricci curvatures and provide several (polynomial-time) algorithms and $\NP$-hardness/inapproximability results for problems in this framework in Sections~\ref{sec-folklore}--\ref{wt-ut-ins-ntp} in the following manner: \begin{enumerate}[label=$\triangleright$,leftmargin=*] \item In Section~\ref{sec-folklore} we state a folklore theorem (proof provided in Section~\ref{sec-app-folklore} of the appendix) that relates the earth mover's distance calculation part in the Ricci curvature computation to finding a minimum-cost perfect matching, and subsequently prove useful results (Theorem~\ref{thm-folklore}, Proposition~\ref{prop-rationalility}, Proposition~\ref{prop-struct-H}, and Corollary~\ref{coro-struct-H}) relating edge insertions/deletions to a perfect matching in an associated bipartite graph. \textbf{Our remaining results are succintly summarized in Table~\ref{tab-sum}}. \item Our algorithmic results in Theorem~\ref{thm-alg-ins-rest} and Theorem~\ref{thm-alg-ins-unrest} bring out some interesting connections between the edge insertion model and versions of the so-called ``red-blue perfect matching problem''.
+Randomized algorithms for the red-blue perfect matching problem (as an extension of the perfect matching problem) was first studied via Tutte matrix by Mulmuley, Vazirani and Vazirani in $1987$~\cite{MVV87} and later extended to other similar problems such as exact perfect matching in publications such as~\cite{elma23,GKMT17}. \item Our $\NP$-completeness and approximation hardness results in Theorem~\ref{thm-alg2-ins} and Theorem~\ref{thm-hard-ins} use reductions from well-known combinatorial covering and packing problems. \item Our computational hardness result for the restricted edge-deletion model in Theorem~\ref{thm-lower} shows some interesting connection with the so-called ``perfect matching blocker'' problem for bipartite graphs.
+The problem and its analogous version for transversals were first studied for maximum matching problem for general graphs in~\cite{ZENKLUSEN20094306,Kmk07} and subsequently for perfect matchings in bipartite graphs~\cite{LACROIX201225} with motivations from quite different application domains~\cite{Foltin02,10.1016/j.cie.2010.12.002}. \end{enumerate}